opengovern/hub/ui/src/pages/setup/github.md

 6. **Finalize Integration**:
    - Click **Save** to confirm and enable the connection.

-With these steps, Opencomply will have read access to your GitHub repositories and related metadata, allowing it to provide governance and compliance oversight effectively.
+With these steps, opencomply will have read access to your GitHub repositories and related metadata, allowing it to provide governance and compliance oversight effectively.